 One of the top considerations that you have to make when buying chandeliers is the size.
 It’s very important to pick the appropriate size as the wrong one will only turn out to be inefficient in providing illumination for the room; either the lighting is too small and low, or too bright and big.
 Generally, the basis for selection should be the size of the room.
 Smaller rooms don’t really require huge light fixtures, so there’s no need to invest on that hundred-dollar Herculean chandelier if it’s just to light your 10 square meters studio type condo unit.

 This is one of the crucial yet more often than not overlooked parts.
 To say that a piece of appliance or lighting fixture is energy-efficient means that it uses the least amount of energy (electricity) to be able to function optimally.
 Energy-efficient lights are therefore great energy-savers that also save your budget.
-If you want to take part in environmental preservation and at the same time cut back on some utility costs, be sure to go for energy efficient lamps.
-To check out some modern chandelier lamps – click here.
+If you want to take part in environmental preservation and at the same time cut back on some utility costs, be sure to go for energy-efficient lamps.

 Functions and purposes